Types of Gemstones

 Hardness: 8 (very hard)

-Topaz is another one of the popular gemstones used in jewelry making.
-It exists in various shades of brown, yellow, green, blue, red, pink, orange, and purple.
+Topaz is another popular gemstone used in jewelry making.
+It comes in various shades of brown, yellow, green, blue, red, pink, orange, and purple.
 Colorless specimens are also quite common and have occasionally been mistaken for diamonds.

 Birthstone: November (precious topaz), December (blue topaz)